Fu188/process_memory_tracker/Final_Report.md

 While the `vmrss_per` represents the percentage of `vmrss` portion in `MemInfo::m_total`

-Memory information is get and recorded in the following manner:
+Memory information is retrieved and recorded in the following manner:

 ```cpp
 void MemInfo::getCurMemInfo(){